benmcevoy/cmd-tools/README.md

 add to your path and run in administrator command window, or powershell

-- kill # reset iis immediately /timeout:0
+- kiss # reset iis immediately /timeout:0
 - hosts # open hosts file in notepad
 - head # do a HEAD for the url
 - get # do GET for the Url